libgit2/pygit2/README.md

     '78deb5578d013cdbdf086fa1d1a3e7d982e8888f'

-The API of pygit2 accepts both the raw object id and its hexadecimal representation of the object id, the difference is done based on its type (a byte or a text string).
+The API of pygit2 accepts both the raw object id and its hexadecimal representation, the difference is done based on its type (a byte or a text string).

 This is the common interface for all Git objects: